SicAlpha/docker-beets/README.md

 [appurl]: http://beets.io/
 [hub]: https://hub.docker.com/r/linuxserver/beets/

 A fork of linuxserver/docker-beets with a compiled version of FFmpeg that has libfdk-aac codec enabled.
+The disccogs plugin has also been included (enable in config.yaml).

 [![linuxserver.io](https://raw.githubusercontent.com/linuxserver/docker-templates/master/linuxserver.io/img/linuxserver_medium.png)][linuxserverurl]